limi-projects/Tech_No_Babble/docs/computing/powershell.md

 Param($Name)
 Write-Host "Hello $name"
 ```
-which can then be called and supplied values via:
+Which can then be called and supplied values via:
 ```powershell
 .\TestScript.ps1 -Name Limi

 # Output: Hello Limi
 ```

-### Default Paramters
+### Default Parameters
-These can be provided as variable assignment.
+These can be provided as variable assignments.
 ```powershell
 Param($Name = 'Limi')
 Write-Host "Hello $name"
 ```

 ### Verifying parameter validity.
-To ensure that the parameter is used correctly (e.g. correct data types supplied) you should use conditional statements to catch error cases.
+To ensure that the parameter is used correctly (e.g. correct data types supplied), you should use conditional statements to catch error cases.
 ```powershell
 Param($Name)
 if (-Not $Name -eq ''){Write-Host "Hello $name"}